TejaPrabhuKadha/TejaPrabhuKadha/README.md

 # 💫 About Me:
-Hey there, I am an aspiring engineering student and wanting to build my career in Software development.
+Hey there, I am an aspiring engineering student and wanting to build my career in Software development.From the moment I wrote my first "Hello World" program I knew that I was hooked on the world of Software Development.
+Programming never was "just a job" for me rather a passion.
+It's offered an engaging challenge to learn and continue to improve my skills.
+What began as a simple "hello world" program has become a fully-fledged passion that only gets more exciting as time goes on.

 ## 🌐 Socials: